 Making California the largest farm state in the union, California's agricultural industry provides more than $40 billion to the state's GDP and supplies roughly half of the nation's fruits, vegetables, and nuts.
 Agriculture is the largest user of consumptive non-environmental water in the state, and the effects of the current drought--fallowed fields, fluctuating crop yields, and lowering groundwater tables--highlight the dynamic and integrated relationship between water availability and food production.

 In 2011, the Delta Watermaster issued a report highlighting the role of the reasonable use doctrine in promoting agricultural water use efficiency.
 A change toward more efficient irrigation practices has the potential to yield significant volumes of water that can be made available for environmental, urban, and industrial water users.
 While promoting greater water use efficiency in agriculture has legal and policy implications throughout the state, there are also crucial business and economic impacts at the farm gate and to local communities.
 This panel will discuss the legal, political, and economic decision-making processes that water districts and individual farmers consider in achieving greater agricultural water use efficiency.

-The 2014 Symposium will host 8 panels, run as 4 concurrent sessions.
+The 2015 Symposium will host 6 panels.
 The above panel titles and descriptions are tentative and subject to minor changes.